-The Veterinary Technology program at Cuyahoga Community College (Tri-C®) is a health career program leading to an Associate of Applied Science (AAS) degree.
+The Tri-C Veterinary Technology program is a health career program leading to an Associate of Applied Science (AAS) degree.
 In the program, students learn through a combination of classroom, laboratory and off-campus activities.
-Clinical experience includes more than 500 hours covering a wide scope of the veterinary field, including small, large and exotic animal practices, animal welfare organizations and laboratory animal facilities.
+Clinical experience includes more than 500 hours covering a wide scope of the veterinary field, including small, large and exotic animal practices, animal welfare organizations, and laboratory animal facilities.

 Once accepted into the program, full-time students attend Tri-C's Western Campus for five semesters of study, including a 10-week summer session between the first and second years.
-During most terms, full-time students attend classes four to five days a week.
+Most terms, full-time students attend classes four-to-five days a week.

 There are a limited number of spaces open for part-time students each year.
-Once accepted into the program, part-time students attend classes two to three days a week most semesters.
-The actual weekdays in which students attend class vary from semester to semester.
+Once accepted into the program, part-time students attend classes two-to-three days a week most semesters.
+The actual weekdays during which students attend class varies from semester to semester.
 Students who are accepted for part-time status can complete the program in three years.
-Part-time students who do not have credits for their general education courses can complete the program in four years or less.
-Note: For students accepted into the Veterinary Technology program after Dec.
-31, 2017, either COMM-101H (Honors Speech Communication) OR COMM-1010 (Fundamentals of Speech Communication) will be required to graduate from the program.
-Contact the program director (216-987-5450) with questions or concerns.
+Part-time students who do not have credit for their general education courses can complete the program in four years or less.
+Note: For students accepted into the Veterinary Technology program after December 31, 2017, either COMM 1000 (Introduction to Interpersonal Communication) OR COMM 1010 (Introduction to Speech Communications) will be required to graduate from the program.
+Contact the VT program director (216-987-5450) with questions or concerns.

-Currently, the program courses are only offered during the day.
-However, classes may be occasionally offered in the evening, based on instructor or classroom availability.
-The program also includes visits to off-campus laboratories and clinical facilities.
+Currently program courses are only offered during the day, although occasionally may be offered in the evening based on instructor or classroom availability.
+The program also includes visits to off-campus laboratory and clinical facilities.
 Students are responsible for their own transportation to these sites.